-No additional tax is applied to salary-sacrifice contributions exceeding the cap in PSS.
-However, a member who exceeds (exhausts) the cap in PSS may have any employer contributions made to another fund (including salary-sacrifice contributions) taxed at a higher rate as outlined under the heading 'What happens if my concessional or nonconcessional contributions exceed the cap?'.
+Despite this, a member can still exceed the cap if additional employer contributions (including salary sacrifice contributions) are made to another fund on their behalf (that is to another fund in addition to PSS).
+If this occurs, the amount in excess of the cap will be taxed at a higher rate as outlined under the heading 'What happens if my concessional or nonconcessional contributions exceed the cap?'.